 - We roll out a new version every second Friday, so make sure to stay up to date.
 Also, whenever there’s a security patch, you’ll get notified from within the app itself.
-In that case install it right away!
+In that case, install it right away!

 5. Don’t visit suspicious sites or download material from untrusted sources

-While these seem obvious and well-known to most, it’s common to act against our better judgement in these cases, because we just must see that funny video of the puppy yawning a random contact in Facebook just sent us.
+While these seem obvious and well-known to most, it’s common to act against our better judgment in these cases, because we just must see that funny video of the puppy yawning a random contact in Facebook just sent us.
 Don’t!

-- Do not follow links randomly sent to you in email, messenger, Reddit, Telegram, or any other communication platform
+- Do not follow links randomly sent to you in an email, messenger, Reddit, Telegram, or any other communication platform

 - Do not open attachments in emails if you do not trust the sender.
 Even if you do, be skeptical if anything seems out of place (like getting an email you didn't expect).
 If necessary contact the sender to verify they have sent the email themselves.